AlecAivazis/feynman/README.md

 application to a leaner flask server.
 It then evolved from a [badly written angular 1.2 application](https://github.com/AlecAivazis/feynman/tree/angular1.x) to a less-badly written react/redux app.
 During that time, the backend was also rewritten to golang.

+# Frontend "Stack"

-Currently, the frontend is a React application powered by redux and relies on both [redux-thunk](https://github.com/gaearon/redux-thunk) and [redux-saga](https://github.com/redux-saga/redux-saga) to handle asynchronous actions a
+Currently, the frontend is a React application powered by redux and relies on both [redux-thunk](https://github.com/gaearon/redux-thunk) and [redux-saga](https://github.com/redux-saga/redux-saga) to handle asynchronous actions.